 - Using the tent stakes, peg down the tent and attach the ends of the poles to it.

 - Cover the tent with a rain fly if needed, and use guy lines to stretch it taut.

 Best backpacking tents – the verdict

 The best two-person backpacking tent, in our opinion, is the Big Agnes Copper Spur.
 It’s a high-quality tent that’s also high-budget, but definitely worth the investment.

-Backpackers love the ultra-low weight of this tent and the small packing size.
-It’s hardly noticeable in your backpack but still offers plenty of space for living.
+Backpackers love the ultra-low weight of this backpacking tent and the small packing size.
+It’s hardly noticeable in your backpack but still offers plenty of livable space.
 The two large vestibules are versatile, and the storage pockets are a smart addition that makes it easier to stay organized.

-We recommend you check out this ultralight, top-notch tent or any other models we included in this review!
+We recommend you check out this ultralight, top-notch tent or any other 2-men tents we included in this review!